-This section investigates the agreement scales $S{ij}^{A(\overline{mm})}$ and $S{ij}^{A(\overline{mo})}$ and the spatial spread-skill relationship (relationship between $S{ij}^{A(\overline{m}\overline{m})}$ and $S{ij}^{A(\overline{m}\overline{o})}$ ).
-The spatial and diurnal characteristics of the spatial spread-skill relationship are studied, and the advantages of the new neighbourhood-based method (Dey et al., 2016a, b) are highlighted by comparing with traditional spread-skill relationship (RMSE and spread).
+This section investigates the agreement scales $S{ij}^{A(\overline{mm})}$ and $S{ij}^{A(\overline{mo})}$ and the spatial spread-skill relationship (relationship between $S{ij}^{A(\overline{mm})}$ and $S{ij}^{A(\overline{mo})}$).
+The spatial and diurnal characteristics of the spatial spread-skill relationship are studied, and the advantages of the new neighbourhood-based method (Dey et al., 2016a, 2016b) are highlighted by comparing with traditional spread-skill relationship (RMSE and spread).

 Dey et al. (2016b) demonstrated the necessity to test the effect of systematic intensity biases on the verification of spatial spread-skill relationship.
-Thus, this study also examined the effect of systematic biases by multiplying the observations with a factor of 1.5 (approximately the maximum 3 h intensity bias averaged between the observations and ensemble members; Figure S1).
+Thus, this study also examined the effect of systematic biases by multiplying the observations by a factor of 1.5 (approximately the maximum 3 h intensity bias averaged between the observations and ensemble members; Figure S1 in File S1).
 Consistent with previous results (Dey et al., 2016b), systematic biases show insignificant influence on the spatial spread-skill relationship.

-3.1 Spatial characteristics
+3.1.
+Spatial characteristics

 Figure 3 displays the spatial distributions of 3 h accumulated precipitation averaged over the 3-27 h lead times from observations and control forecasts under two different weather regimes.
-Under LC, precipitation distributions are often controlled by the Meiyu front at large-scale circulations and the averaged precipitation is widely spread throughout the whole verification domain (Figure 3a and 3c).
-Because of the shift of the subtropical high and the Meiyu front, most of the precipitation events are east-west or northeast-southwest orientated, forming three major rainbands in the domain (Figure 3a and 3c).
-One rainband is located in the northern area extending from coastal Shandong (~120° E and 37° N) to mountainous Shanxi (~112°E and 36°N) province, one is in the central plain area from Anhui (~117°E and 31°N) to Hubei (~114°E and 30°N), and the last one in the southern hilly area from Eastern Jiangxi (~117°E and 29°N) to Western Jiangxi (~115°E and 28°N).
-In contrast, under SC, precipitation observations and the control forecasts (Figure 3b and 3d) are more intense and localized along heterogeneous and steep terrains, such as the mountainous areas in the northwest domain (~111°E and 37°N), Shandong peninsular (~118°E and 36°N) and the coastal areas (~122°E and 35°N) in the northeast domain.
-In general, the control forecasts of the convection-allowing EPS under two different weather regimes reasonably reproduce the observed precipitation distributions, but both show the displacement errors of rainfall centers.
-Under LC, the averaged rain intensities of control forecasts (Figure 3c) are overestimated, especially in Jiangxi province (~116°E and 29°N) in the middle domain.
-Compared to the observations under SC (Figure 3b), the control forecasts generate more isolated and spurious rain cells (Figure 3d), but underforecast the maxima of larger precipitation cells (7.33 mm in Figure 3b vs. 3.30 mm in Figure 3d in the northeast domain).
+Under LC, precipitation distributions are often controlled by the Meiyu front at large-scale circulations and the averaged precipitation is widely spread throughout the whole verification domain (Figures 3(a) and (c)).
+Because of the shift of the subtropical high and the Meiyu front, most of the precipitation events are east-west or northeast-southwest orientated, forming three major rain bands in the domain (Figures 3(a) and (c)).
+One rain band is located in the northern area extending from coastal Shandong (~120°E and 37°N) to mountainous Shanxi (~112°E and 36°N) province, one is in the central plain area from Anhui (~117°E and 31°N) to Hubei (~114°E and 30°N), and the last one in the southern hilly area from eastern Jiangxi (~117°E and 29°N) to western Jiangxi (~115°E and 28°N).
+In contrast, under SC, precipitation observations and the control forecasts (Figures 3(b) and (d)) are more intense and localized along heterogeneous and steep terrains, such as the mountainous areas in the northwest domain (~111°E and 37°N), Shandong peninsula (~118°E and 36°N) and the coastal areas (~122°E and 35°N) in the northeast domain.
+In general, the control forecasts of the convection-allowing EPS under two different weather regimes reasonably reproduce the observed precipitation distributions, but both show the displacement errors of rainfall centres.
+Under LC, the averaged rain intensities of control forecasts (Figure 3(c)) are overestimated, especially in Jiangxi province (~116°E and 29°N) in the middle domain.
+Compared to the observations under SC (Figure 3(b)), the control forecasts generate more isolated and spurious rain cells (Figure 3(d)), but underforecast the maxima of larger precipitation cells (7.33 mm in Figure 3(b) vs. 3.30 mm in Figure 3(d) in the northeast domain).